What is Sales? Quick Guide & Examples (Definition of Sales)

 Ready to Learn More About Sales?

 Whether you’re an aspiring sales rep or just learning about the industry, understanding the basics of the sales industry is just the start.
-Continue your sales journey and learn about the process from the Close blog where we share hundreds of educational resources to help you understand the nuances of the sales industry.
+Continue your sales journey and learn about the process from the Close blog where we share hundreds of educational resources to help you build a successful sales process.

 If you’re in sales and looking to increase productivity, consider Close, a powerful sales CRM that helps automate tedious tasks with built-in calling, texting, and email in a single dashboard.